djorlando24/pyLabDataLogger/Hardware.md

 If the device won't communicate, unplug & replug it.

 ## Rigol DS-series oscilloscopes
-The Rigol DS scopes are working via the sigrok driver, which seems to handle the non standard SCPI frame fsormat that usbtmc can't.
+The Rigol DS scopes are working over USB via the sigrok driver, which seems to handle the non standard SCPI frame fsormat that usbtmc can't.

+Rigol DS scopes also work via their ethernet connection using the pyvisa driver.
+Get the resource string by browsing to the device's IP address in a web browser.

 The scope needs to be set up and armed before the acquisition is started.
 Single shot mode may not work, I find best results arming it in Auto mode and letting sigrok acquire what's most recently on the screen.
 If things go wrong you can set 'debugMode':True in the kwargs to the device driver and see what is happening behind the scenes.

 ## GPIB oscilloscopes